Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Apple Pay, Samsung Pay and Google Pay

 If you want to use a credit card at Costco, you’ll need to bring a Visa.
-That doesn’t snuff out your options, however, as there are several strong cards you can pick for Costco purchases.
-To compare more options, check out the full range of reward cards to find one that best suits your financial needs.
+That doesn’t snuff out your options, however, as there are several strong Visa reward cards you can pick for Costco purchases.
+To compare your options, check out the full range of reward cards to find one that best suits your financial needs.

 Frequently asked questions